 The amount of acid your pool needs to maintain chemical balance is known as the acid demand.
 Acid demand is similar to chlorine demand, in that your pool is basically consuming the chemical.
 At Orenda, we have observed an industry-wide trend of overusing acid.
 In fact, abusing acid is the number one bad habit in our top 6 bad habits class.
 There are several reasons for this overuse of acid.

 First, traditional range chemistry parameters can lead pool owners and operators into trouble.
 Sure, textbook ranges can be good targets to aim for in the summer...but what about the spring, fall or winter?
 The fact is, trying to maintain certain chemistry parameters within the textbook ranges may be impossible during much of the year.1 In particular, trying to maintain a pH between 7.2 to 7.8, with an ideal of 7.4 to 7.6.
 If one is to maintain such pH levels, they either need to violate other chemistry range parameters (lower alkalinity, for example), or consistently treat with acid to combat the natural rise in pH.
 This is what we refer to as chasing pH.
 So why are we supposed to be maintaining these pH ranges in the first place?
-The books give two reasons: bather comfort, and chlorine strength.
-Let's expand on the latter.
+The books give three reasons: corrosion/scaling, bather comfort, and chlorine strength.

-Second, pH is supposed to control the strength of chlorine, like we have all been taught.
+The pH is supposed to control the strength of chlorine, like we have all been taught.
 And indeed it does, for an indoor pool, or any pool without any cyanuric acid (CYA) present.
 But when CYA is present, pH no longer dictates the strength of chlorine (%HOCl)!
 The free chlorine to cyanuric acid ratio does.
 The percentage of strong chlorine (hypochlorous acid, or HOCl) is virtually the same at 7.0 pH as it is at 8.5 pH when just 30 ppm of CYA is in the water.
 Here's the graph: